Art of Therapist Aid

 Discover the Art of Therapist Aid in Challenging Anxious Thoughts Now

-Anxiety is a natural response to stress or danger, and in moderation, it can help you stay alert and focused.
-However, when anxiety is constant or overwhelming when it interferes with your relationships and activities—that’s when you’ve crossed the line from normal anxiety into the territory of anxiety disorders.
+Anxiety is a normal reaction to stress or danger.
+In small amounts, it can help you stay alert and focused.
+When anxiety is always present or too strong, it can impact your relationships and daily activities.
+This is when it turns into an anxiety disorder.
 These disorders can be crippling, but with understanding, patience, and the right techniques, they are manageable.

 What are Cognitive Distortions?